-Agartala, Mar 17 (UNI) With an aim to creating committed cadres of rural development professionals in the Northeastern states and ensure sustainable rural development, the National Institute of Rural Development (NIRD), Hyderabad, has launched a new course, beginning next year.
+Agartala, Mar 17: With an aim to create committed cadres of rural development professionals in the Northeastern states and ensure sustainable rural development, National Institute of Rural Development (NIRD), Hyderabad has launched a new course from the forthcoming year.

 NIRD has been actively involved in Action Research in a partnership mode to examine the scope for evolving simple and effective approaches to some of the development issues, he said, adding that it periodically formulates guidelines for processing of action research proposals and monitors the progress of action research projects on rural development.